ralphtq/elm-land-siteplan/README.md

 Issue
 The Siteplan next to the logo should be clickable and open a dialog window.

-This currently is not working.
-The code that is failing is commented out in 'Sidebar.elm' on lines 42 and 51.

 This uses an 'onClick' to send the message 'LaunchModal', which, via 'update', invokes 'Effect.openWindowDialog', lines 90 to 96 in 'Effect.elm'.

 ## Installation Steps